Welcome to West Valley College Transfer Center

 - Attend Transfer Day in Fall semester

-- Visit the Calendar tab on the Transfer Center’s website to learn about transfer events on campus, including:
+- Visit the Calendar tab on our website to learn about transfer events on campus, including:

 - Transfer workshops